 Actor Edward Bluemel — now appearing on the smash TV series Killing Eve — offers a sensitive portrayal of Jamie, embodying the needs, longings and responses of a young man who can feel and understand so much despite his so-called limitations.
 The rapport between Andoh and Bluemel as mother and son is both heartwarming in its tenderness, and heartwrenching in its struggles.

 The arc of “House Finch” is less about answering a narrative question but rather the internal letting-go that Penny must do to balance all the pieces in her life, the most important of which is Jamie.
 Around this subtle emotional shift, though, the film weaves a profound portrait of parental love in even the most challenging of situations.
-We won’t say this love been made richer or more resonant because of that struggle — most parents know that the love for their children goes deeper than anything — but its struggles and joys may exist in sharper relief, making for a kaleidoscopic, even radiant range of emotion and a poignancy that lingers well after the story tends.
+We won’t say this love been made richer or more resonant because of that struggle — most parents know that the love for their children goes deeper than anything — but its struggles and joys may exist in sharper relief, making for a kaleidoscopic, even radiant range of emotion and a poignancy that lingers well after the story ends.